tombenke/wsgw/README.md

 that preprocesses and forwards the measured values toward frontend applications that visualize them.
 At the same time you can control the backend by sending command messages via the `wsgw` as a message producer client.

-### Events vs. topics

-The WebSocket uses event handlers to manage the receiving and sending of messages.
-The clients can subscribe to event names, that they observe, and act in case an incoming message arrives.

 ## Installation

 Run the install command: